 Series I courses: Ethno C200, C203, C204, C255, M261, 262, 263, 264, 265, 266, 267, 268, 275, 280, 283, 284, 285, C286, 287, CM288, 289.

 Series II courses: Ethno 207, 208, M211, CM212, C222A, C222B, C222C, C224, 228, 230, 233A, 233B, 233C, C236B, 237, C240, C241, 248, C250, 251, 252, C256A, C259.

 Ph.D.
 Degree Requirements

-Ph.D. students are eligible to take their written qualifying examinations following completion of all course work and a second foreign language requiring faculty approval.
+Ph.D. students are eligible to take their written qualifying examinations following completion of all course work.
 The four written qualifying exams cover: (1) history, theory, and method of ethnomusicology; (2) music cultures of the world; (3) a cultural/geographical area or theoretical approach in ethnomusicology or a topic or discipline outside of ethnomusicology; and (4) a second topic cultural/geographical area or theoretical approach in ethnomusicology or a topic or discipline outside of ethnomusicology.
 When the written qualifying examinations have been passed and the dissertation proposal has been successfully defended in an oral examination, students are advanced to candidacy and awarded the Candidate in Philosophy (C.Phil.)
 It is expected that all the above requirements will be completed within two years of entering the Ph.D. program, that is, after completing the M.A. degree.